 To set or change the administrator password, open “Control Panel” and click on the “User Accounts” option.
 Pick your administrator account and then click on “Change Password” or “Create Password.”

 Remember, if you find that your printer has stopped working yet it is in great condition, you can get your wireless printer reconnected by checking the status of your router and modem and resetting both if necessary.
+However, if there is a different issue, we also have you covered with a guide on various printer repair fixes.

 Will password-protecting my printer prevent hackers from accessing my computer?

 Yes.
-However, it’s important to note that password protecting your printer only prevents hackers from gaining access to your network through your printer or authorizing print tasks.
+However, it’s important to note that password-protecting your printer only prevents hackers from gaining access to your network through your printer or authorizing print tasks.

-How do I password-protect a brother printer?
+How do I password-protect a Brother printer?

 Is it possible to offer printing access to a few user accounts?